ZJULearning/DREN/README.md

   <img src="img/rotate_equivariant.png"><br><br>
 </div>

 Features produced by a DREN is equivariant to rotation while that produced by a typical CNN is not.
-Paper:[https://arxiv.org/abs/1705.08623](https://arxiv.org/abs/1705.08623)
+Deep Rotation Equivirant Network:[https://arxiv.org/abs/1705.08623](https://arxiv.org/abs/1705.08623)
 ## Installation
 First, download caffe.